Reflections on the World Food Prize (Part I): No contribution is too small

 Hence, my quest to be a hunger fighter has just begun.
 I know my project is going to take a dynamic turn as implementation of my project to help Ghanaians is highest on my priority list.

-Mynul Islam, Ohio State University: I was excited to learn that BHEARD selected me to participate in the 2015 World Food Prize, a prestigious event and great opportunity to meet the leaders of different agricultural sectors.
+Mynul Islam, Ohio State University (photo at right): I was excited to learn that BHEARD selected me to participate in the 2015 World Food Prize, a prestigious event and great opportunity to meet the leaders of different agricultural sectors.
 The anticipation continued to build while traveling from the Des Moines airport to the hotel when I noticed the billboards and posters of Dr. Borlaug and the World Food Prize, as well as the many decorations welcoming all of the participants.

 The Borlaug Dialogue on Oct.
 14 featured many discussions and individual presentations from agricultural leaders, policy-makers, politicians, growers, ICT professionals and entrepreneurs.
 All of them presented their activities, success stories and future plans for food security, gender equity, job creation, environmental protection and education.
 These presentations, in particular, changed my thinking, ideology and views of life.
 I realized that life is not only for personal development but also for improving the welfare of all human beings.